loshackerspc01/docker-files-wordpress/README.md

 open a new terminal list the files, sure that files exist type in terminal:
   - docker compose pull
-  - docker compuse up -d
+  - docker compose -d
-  - docker compuse up
+  - docker compose up

 this should be working!!!